thirumurthis/Learnings/java/java_tricks_and_code_tips.md

   - This prints `String`. (refer code snipper in next section)

 -----------------------
-#### 2. List maintains the insertion order and sort integer string first since ascii representation.
+#### 2. List maintains the insertion order.
+  - How does string of integer in list gets sorted. (based on ascii representation).
-  - Sorting the list containing with String and String integers. (the integer string will be printed first"
+  - Sorting the list containing with String and String integers. (the integer string will be printed first)

 Refer below code:
  ```java